 Elwood’s friends do not appreciate his sense of honor when he makes then return some stolen sweets.
 Mr. Marconi had said be didn’t mind, because the kids would turn into loyal customers, but Elmwood saw it as an affront to his dignity.
 He’d known the two boys, Larry and Willie, his whole life.
 He’d been at the store with them when they stole things previously.
 But he just couldn’t let it go one day, after he started working at Mr. Marconi’s store.

 This is an example of Elwood’s struggle to find his way in the world.
 On the way home, he is jumped by the two boys.
 He stood no chance against the two of them.
 With the chain on his bike also popped, he had to walk it and himself home.

 The Civil Rights Movement

-Mr. Hill offered Elmwood the opportunity to attend college classes.
+Mr. Hill offered Elwood the opportunity to attend college classes.
 His grandmother approved and he was excited.
 Mr. Marconi even gave him a new fountain pen.
-Elmwood left home early to walk the 7 miles or hitch a ride since his bike was still broken.
+Elwood left home early to walk the 7 miles or hitch a ride since his bike was still broken.

 7 Miles Short

-Elmwood chose to flag down a Plymouth driven by a black man.
+Elwood chose to flag down a Plymouth driven by a black man.
 Unfortunately, the car was a stolen vehicle.
-When the police stopped the car, Elmwood was arrested.
+When the police stopped the car, Elwood was arrested.
 He was allowed 3 days at home before being taken to a reform school, Nickel.